 Another fantastic book storage idea for kids is to use things on wheels!
 Yes, on wheels.

-A wheel storage space, whether a bookcase on wheels or a wagon, will allow your child to have a mobile library.
+Whether a bookcase on wheels or a wagon, a wheel storage space will allow your child to have a mobile library.
 This, in turn, will allow you to move his/her books from room to room by just rolling them on.

-Once again one of the top options is this Birch Double-Sided Book Display Stand by ECR4Kids.
-For kids that have a large book collection this is a great option as it stores books on both sides of the bookshelf.
+Once again, one of the top options is this Birch Double-Sided Book Display Stand by ECR4Kids.
+This is a great option for kids with a large book collection, as it stores books on both sides of the bookshelf.
 However, if you don’t need that much storage space, you can opt for the one-sided option instead.